 But what I’m really hanging out for is the calendar integration.
 My partner and I currently use TimeTree to diarise his jobs, the kid’s school commitments and all social activities but to have the interconnectivity with Audacity would be amazing.
 To have everything all in one place would be much more efficient and much simpler than flicking between two apps.
 It may also encourage this weekly meal planning that I aspire to.

 If you think Audacity could be a tool to help you take control of the chaos that is daily life, whatever it is that you do, why not try it out?
-It’s and you can sign up anonymously to start with.
+It’s free to download and use and you can sign up anonymously to start with.
 Go on, you never know, it could be the key to a more successful you 😉